-1. Main propulsion machinery and controllable pitch propellers
+1. Main propulsion machinery (2025)

-The control systems for main engines or controllable pitch propellers are to be subjected to the following tests.
-After completion of the test on transfer of control specified in (3), it is to be shown that the main engines can be smoothly operated from the respective control stations.
+The control systems for propulsion machinery is to be subjected to the following tests.
+After completion of the test on transfer of control specified in (3), it is to be shown that the main propulsion machinery can be smoothly operated from the respective control stations.

-- (1) The main engines are to be subjected to starting tests, ahead-astern tests and running tests in the whole range of output, by means of the remote control devices from the main control - (2) In addition to output increase and decrease tests, the operation tests of the main engines using the bridge control devices are to be carried out at the discretion of the Society. - (3) In case where there are other control stations for main engines or controllable pitch propellers such as navigating bridge, the test on transfer of control for main engines or controllable pitch propellers is to be carried out during ahead and astern operations of the main engines.
-In case where, however, considered appropriate by the Society, the test on transfer of control to the local control stations may be carried out during stoppage of the main engines.
+- (1) The main propulsion machinery is to be subjected to starting tests, ahead-astern tests and running tests in the whole range of output, by means of the remote control devices from the main control station. - (2) In addition to output increase and decrease tests, the operation tests of the main propulsion machinery using the bridge control devices are to be carried out at the discretion of the Society. - (3) In case where there are other control stations for propulsion machinery such as navigating bridge, the test on transfer of control for the main propulsion machinery is to be carried out during ahead and astern operations of the main propulsion machinery.
+In case where, however, considered appropriate by the Society, the test on transfer of control to the local control stations may be carried out during stoppage of the main propulsion machinery.